 At The Closing Table

 Once the closing date comes around, in addition to paying your agent, you will also have to come up with the closing costs.
 The closing costs include things like appraisal fees, taxes, deed recording, title search, deed recording, credit checks and more.
-With a direct sale to Bastion Investment Group LLC, all of these costs are covered for you.
+With a direct sale to We Buy Houses in Union County, all of these costs are covered for you.

 Time Is Of The Essence

 When you list your house, you are in a sense, gambling.
 You aren’t offered any guarantees such as how much you will get or when the house will close by.
 This can make it difficult to plan ahead and move on with your life.
 In addition, you will have to continue paying the monthly costs for the home such as insurance, taxes and monthly utilities.
 An agent can list your house for any price they/you want.
 However, that doesn’t mean you will get it.
-With a direct sale to Bastion Investment Group LLC, you will be able to know the exact amount you will receive as well as the closing date before signing anything.
+With a direct sale to We Buy Houses in Union County, you will be able to know the exact amount you will receive as well as the closing date before signing anything.
 We aim to make the process as clear and as simple as possible.